Paul Budde

 Soon the situation deteriorated where – in good old Frankish tradition - sons fought their father; sons were taken prison and exiled or tonsured; sons take their father prison; the mother gets exiled; and so on.
 There were numerous fractions which also fought; got exiled; reappointed; etc. Finally an assembly was convened in Nijmegen in 830 that led to nullification of the ‘Ordinato’ this was replaced by ‘Divisio Regni’; three equal parts between three brothers.
 After yet another revolt Charles was given the territory that had been given to Pippin.

-After a successful start Louis died with little glory in 840.
-During all this infighting the Vikings used the opportunities and pillaged the coastal regions of the empire, they were able to progress as far as Dorestad.
-The empire started to crumble assisted by invasions not just from the Vikings but also from the Magyars in the east and the Arabs in the south.
+In the meantime all these internal struggles had weakened the Empire.
+The Vikings used the opportunities and pillaged the coastal regions of the empire, they were able to progress as far as Dorestad.
+There was no effective response from the Empire to these invasions.
+The empire started to crumble assisted by these invasions not just from the Vikings but also from the Magyars in the east and the Arabs in the south.
 There was yet another Saxon revolt this time led by the frilingi and the lazzi (a slave revolt against their overlords).
 This revolt was brutally surprised by Louis, with all the leaders and many others massacred.
 According to Notker, after this massacre Louis could never condemn anyone to death.

-In the Carolingian period the population density of the Low Countries (as that of Germany and England) is estimated at around 2 to 5 people per square kilometre.
+• In the Carolingian period the population density of the Low Countries (as that of Germany and England) is estimated at around 2 to 5 people per square kilometre.

 For the continuation see: Lotharingia, East and West Francia – 843-1100, Villages in the Feudal Ages , Brabant emerging and Flanders and Hainault.